kalxas/rasdaman/doc/main/02_inst-guide.rst

 Option ``-xp`` must be the last option.
-Everything following "-xp" until end of line is considered to be "\ *options*\ " and will be passed, at start­up time, to the server; see :ref:`sec-server-control-options` below for the list of options available.
+Everything following "-xp" until end of line is considered to be "\ *options*\ " and will be passed, at startup time, to the server.

+..
+TODO: invalid reference
+.. ; see :ref:`sec-server-control-options` below for the list of options available.

 Change Server Settings
 ----------------------